- Degree Programs

 Students who have a fellowship/scholarship through McNair, Project 1000, SEEK, and AGEP.
 To qualify, applicants must have a letter or e-mail from the appropriate agency sent to the Graduate School Admissions Office.

 Appropriate supporting documentation for the application fee waiver can be emailed to email@example.com.
 Once the Graduate School Admissions Office receives the appropriate documents we will waive the fee for the applicant so they may submit their on-line application without paying.
 Application fees cannot be refunded so please do not submit and pay the fee if you are requesting a waiver.

-- Overall score of 6.5, with no subsection recommended to be below 6
+- IELTS or IELTS Indicator: An overall score of 6.5 with no subsection below 6

-- All students with a TA/GA stipend whose native language is not English must demonstrate a sufficient level of English-speaking proficiency and may be required to take ESL courses based on these measures.
+All students with a TA/GA stipend whose native language is not English and who have not received/will not have received a degree from an English-speaking institution must demonstrate a sufficient level of English-speaking proficiency and may be required to take English courses based on these measures.
 Proficiency is determined by the speak subsection score.
-For IELTS and TOEFL speak subsection scores, please see the chart below:
+For TOEFL/TOEFL IBT Special Home Edition and IELTS/IELTS Indicator speak subsection scores, please see the chart below:

 TOEFL iBT Speak